 Consistent with Ohio’s Articulation and Transfer Policy, North Central State College’s transfer module consists of 38 semester credit hours of coursework in English composition, mathematics, arts and humanities, social and behavioral sciences, and natural and physical sciences.
 Once a student completes the NC State Transfer Module in its entirety, with a “D” or better in each course, the entire module is guaranteed to be transferable to any state-supported college or university in Ohio in place of that institution’s module.
-The student must, of course, meet the admissions criteria of the particular state-supported institution before the module can be transferred.
-Also, students may be required by the receiving institution to meet additional general education requirements beyond those included in the Transfer Module, so long as the same requirements apply to native students.
+Students may be required by the receiving institution to meet additional general education requirements beyond those included in the Transfer Module, so long as the same requirements apply to native students.

-These are the courses included in NC State’s transfer module (also listed on the website of the Ohio Department of Higher Education).
+These are the courses included in NC State’s transfer module.
+More information on approved courses for the OT36 is available on the Ohio Department of Higher Education website.

 English/Oral Communication (Choose two):

 ENGL 1010 English Composition I